Salt Lake City has trouble keeping up with Mr. Jesse Walker.

 When he's not playing host to respected artists from around the world, Walker can be found programming and/or mixing his own signature blend of deep, intelligent music at everything from art galleries to music festivals, discotheques and late-night warehouse parties.
 His style is at once organic and eclectic—moving and surprising where you least expect it.

 Walker is also known for his collaboration on large-scale installation and site specific performance based art works.
 Including for the Utah Museum of Contemporary Art (UMOCA), Utah Arts Festival and former designer, music supervisor and board member of NOW-ID, an international/interdisciplinary dance and design company based in Salt Lake City.

 Walker has played around the US and in venues as far away as Iceland, France, the UK and Cuba.
-His DJ credits include performances for the 2002 Winter Olympics, Sundance Film Festival, Utah Pride Festival, Human Rights Campaign, and top billing with acts Empire of the Sun, Bonobo, Caravan Palace, Big Freedia, EnVogue, Brazilian Girls, Devotchka and WAR.
+His DJ credits include performances for the 2002 Winter Olympics, Sundance Film Festival, Utah Pride Festival, Human Rights Campaign, and top billing with acts Empire of the Sun, Green Velvet, Bonobo, Caravan Palace, Big Freedia, EnVogue, Brazilian Girls, Devotchka and WAR.
 Jesse also received early support from the crossover dance music artist KASKADE, who gave him a residency in addition to mastering his first mixtape.

-For booking and other inquiries, please use our contact form.
+For booking and other inquiries, please use the contact form.
 Thank You.